List of United States Navy destroyer leaders

 In the 1930s, the United States Navy built two classes of flotilla leaders, the Porter class, and the Somers class.
-Due to the regulations of the London Naval Treaty, these 13 ships had a displacement of 1,850 tons, compared to the 1,500 tons of a "standard" destroyer.
+Due to the regulations of the London Naval Treaty, these 13 ships had a displacement of 1,850 tons, compared to the 1,500 tons of a "standard" destroyer, but they were still classed as destroyers and carried the hull classification of (DD).
 When the treaty ended with the outbreak of World War II in Europe in 1939, the much larger Fletcher class was constructed, making the differentiation irrelevant.

+The Atlanta-class cruisers were also built during World War II to act in part as flotilla leaders, though they were mainly employed as antiaircraft cruisers.

-Following the war, destroyer leader (DL) was a hull classification symbol used by the U.S. Navy from the 1950s until 1975.
+Following the war, destroyer leader (DL) was a new hull classification symbol used by the U.S. Navy from the 1950s until 1975.
 These ships were more commonly called frigates, although they were much larger than frigates of other navies.
 They were intended to be larger and more capable than destroyers and to lead a destroyer task force.

+All but the first five destroyer leaders would be designed as guided missile ships (DLG), and two of the first five would be converted to missile ships.

+Eight of these ships would be nuclear powered and hold the hull classification (DLGN).

-During the 1975 USN ship reclassification these ships were reclassified as guided missile destroyers (DDG) or guided missile cruisers (CG).
-The last one of these ships was decommissioned in 1999.
-A total of 41 ships bore this classification.
+During the 1975 USN ship reclassification these ships were reclassified as guided missile destroyers (DDG) or guided missile cruisers (CG), depending on their size and capabilities; all the nuclear ships would be classed as (CGN).
+At the same time the smaller destroyer escorts (DE or DEG) were reclassified as 'frigates' (FF or FFG) and so US terminology was brought into line with that of the other NATO members.
+The last of the destroyer leaders was decommissioned in 1999.
+A total of 41 ships bore the DL classification.